Angelfish: Leader, DAG, or Anywhere in Between

-\begin{claim} Let an honest party $P_i$ consecutively directly committed in rounds $r_i$ and $r'_i$.
-Also, let an honest party $P_j$ consecutively directly committed in rounds $r_j$ and $r'_j$.
-Then, $P_i$ and $P_j$ commits the same leader vertices between rounds \( \max(r_i, r_j) \) and $\min(r'_i, r'_j)$ and in the same order. \end{claim}
+\begin{claim} Let an honest party $P_i$ consecutively directly commit in rounds $r_i$ and $r'_i$.
+Also, let an honest party $P_j$ consecutively directly commit in rounds $r_j$ and $r'_j$.
+Then, $P_i$ and $P_j$ commit the same leader vertices between rounds \( \max(r_i, r_j) \) and $\min(r'_i, r'_j)$ and in the same order. \end{claim}

 \begin{proof} If $r'_i < r_j$ or $r'_j < r_i$, then there are no rounds between $\max(r_i, r_j)$ and $\min(r'_i, r'_j)$ and we are trivially done.
 Otherwise, assume wlog that $r_i \le r_j < r'_i$.
 Also, assume $\min(r'_i, r'_j) = r'_i$.
 Let $\ML_{r'_i}[: x]$ be the list of multiple leader vertices directly committed by party $P_i$ in round $r'_i$ for some $x > 0$.
 If $r'_i = r'_j$, by Claim~\ref{claim: multi-leader main leader commit}, party $P_j$ commits at least $\ML_{r'_i}[1]$ in round $r'_i$.
 Otherwise, by Claim~\ref{claim: multi-leader commit}, party $P_j$ indirectly commits all leader vertices in $\ML_r[: x]$ in round $r'_i$.